25 Facts About The Sopranos on Its 20th Anniversary

 Before Tony Sirico was Paulie "Walnuts" Gaultieri, he was a criminal.
 Seriously.
 According to the Los Angeles Times, his rap sheet was longer than his acting credits: 28 arrests to 27 acting jobs.
 And as both Sirico and Chase tell it, the similarities between Sirico and his character didn't end there.
 Paulie's neat-freak tendencies and unusual living arrangements were transferred directly from Sirico's real life to the screen.
 "I lived with Ma for 16 years before she passed.
 David knew that going in.
 That became one of my story lines," he told Vanity Fair.

-David Chase and the Sopranos producers worked with a technical consultant, New York assistant district attorney Dan Castleman, to fully understand the way the real mob made their money.
-According to Castleman, Tony Soprano's estimated net worth was 5 to 6 million dollars—but this number often fluctuated due to Tony's gambling habits.
+David Chase and The Sopranos producers worked with a technical consultant, former New York assistant district attorney Dan Castleman, to fully understand the way the real mob made their money.
+According to Castleman, Tony Soprano's estimated net worth was $5 to $6 million—but this number often fluctuated due to Tony's gambling habits.

-When Schirripa got his first script, and saw all the fat jokes Tony directed at Bobby, he thought he had been miscast—he was barely larger than Gandolfini!
+When Steven Schirripa got his first script and saw all the fat jokes Tony directed at Bobby, he thought he had been miscast—he was barely larger than Gandolfini.
 But a couple days before filming began, he was fitted for his fat suit, which he wore for the first few seasons.
 "And then I guess, in season 4, David thought I was fat enough on my own, so he let me get rid of it," Schirripa told Vanity Fair.

 The Sopranos was filmed on location in New Jersey and New York and on sound stages at Silvercup Studios in Queens.
 The Bing, however, was no studio creation.
 Those scenes were shot at Satin Dolls, a "gentleman's club" on State Route 17 in Lodi, New Jersey.